TailAdmin/tailadmin-free-tailwind-dashboard-template/README.md

 ## Update Logs

+### Version 2.0.1 - [February 27, 2025]

+#### Update Overview

+- Upgraded to Tailwind CSS v4 for better performance and efficiency.
+- Updated class usage to match the latest syntax and features.
+- Replaced deprecated class and optimized styles.

+#### Next Steps

+- Run npm install or yarn install to update dependencies.
+- Check for any style changes or compatibility issues.
+- Refer to the Tailwind CSS v4 [Migration Guide](https://tailwindcss.com/docs/upgrade-guide) on this release. if needed.
+- This update keeps the project up to date with the latest Tailwind improvements. 🚀

 ### Version 2.0.0 - [February 2025]

 Major update with comprehensive redesign and new features.

 #### Major Improvements

 - Complete UI redesign of all pages and components
 - Enhanced user interface with new elements
 - Improved responsiveness and accessibility